-Our first dog was a beautiful black Irish Setter mix called Lady who used to run all over the hills with us, there weren’t fences in those days and being on a main road in the country meant that nobody drove slowly.
-Lady had no road sense and was sadly hit by a car, she was not with us long but I can still remember her.
-Scooter was our first puppy, a playful boy who would follow us everywhere.
-Scooter had a dog house at the bottom of the yard, dogs did not belong indoors and at night he was secured by chain to his house.
+Our first dog was a beautiful black Irish Setter mix called Lady who used to run all over the hills with us, there weren’t fences in those days and being on the main road in the country meant that nobody drove slowly.
+Lady had no road sense and sadly she was hit by a car and did not survive, although she was not with us long I can still remember her sweet face and happy nature.
+Scooter was our first puppy, a playful boy who would follow us everywhere, down the road to visit friends and through the hills as we explored neighbouring farms.
+Scooter had a dog house at the bottom of the yard, it was a time when dogs lived outdoors and at night he was secured by a chain to his house.
 As much as I loved Scooter I don’t recall the bond being anything like what I have with my boy Bundy, perhaps it was because we were so young and the dog really was Mum’s dog.
-Taking Scooter for walks was how I earned some pocket money, sometimes I rode my bike while he ran alongside, on leash of course.
+Taking Scooter for walks was how I earned some pocket money, sometimes I rode my bike while he ran alongside, on a leash of course.

-Holidays in New Zealand were not frequent growing up however we were lucky enough to travel there a few times and they were some of the best holidays I’ve ever had.
-They were fun times spent on the farm, horse riding and tripping around in the back of the ute with cousins and my Grandfather’s dogs.
+Holidays in New Zealand were not frequent growing up however we were lucky enough to travel to the North Island a few times and they were some of the best holidays I’ve ever had.
+Fun times were had on the farm, feeding Nanna’s ducks, horse riding and tripping around in the back of the ute with cousins and my Grandfather’s dogs.
 My Nanna and my Aunty would cook up a storm and we must have consumed litres of Raro (cordial) and flavoured soft drink from the Soda Stream machine.
 We even helped in the shearing sheds one year, sweeping dags off the floor and camping overnight with all of our other cousins and family.
 There was no accommodation on the farm so we slept in the shearing shed.
 The smell of sheep and pine trees always brings back memories of those holidays.
 Beloved.